 - 9.4.1 Traction control, Active suspension, Gyroscopes, Slipper clutches, Variable Drive Transmissions and automatically adjusting differentials are not allowed. - 9.4.2 Telemetry including Sensors for Wheel Speed, Tyre Slips or Suspension Position is not allowed - 9.4.3 Setting or programming of speed control devices must only be possible whilst the car is stationary.
 Changes to the setting or program during a race are not allowed - 9.4.4 A maximum of two fans of up to 40mm each for the purpose of cooling electronics (ESC, Motor, etc) may be fitted to the car.
 No other form of cooling is allowed.
-Fans must be powered by the main battery pack. - 9.4.5 The use of tyre warmers is allowed but they may not be used/brought into the defined race/track area.
+Fans must be powered by the main battery pack - 9.4.5 Ducting is allowed, provided it does not require any disassembly to remove the motor from the car for scrutineering purposes, i.e. no enclosures, or attachment to the motor.
+For this purpose, a duct that overlaps across the endbell is considered an enclosure. - 9.4.6 The use of tyre warmers is allowed but they may not be used/brought into the defined race/track area.